 Where a role involves engaging in regulated activity relevant to children, we will include a statement in the application form or elsewhere in the information provided to applicants that it is an offence to apply for the role if the applicant is barred from engaging in regulated activity relevant to children.

 All applicants will be provided with:

-• a link on our website where they can access the safeguarding policy and other relevant policies.
+• a link to our website to access a copy of the school's safeguarding policy and practices.

 Applicants

 We require applicants to provide: